dnsimple/dnsimple-support/content/articles/restoring-domain.md

 # Restoring a Domain

 To reactivate your domain that has entered the [redemption period](/articles/what-happens-when-domain-expires/#redemption-period), it has to be restored.
+This process takes up to a day to complete.
+We will send updates to your [account email](https://support.dnsimple.com/articles/changing-email/).

-After completion, your domain's registration will be extended by the minimum renewal period (usually 1 year).
+Upon completion, your domain's registration will be automatically extended by the registry's minimum renewal period (usually 1 year).

 <warning>
 The registrar applies a mandatory restore fee.
-The final price of the restore will be the <strong>restore fee plus the standard renewal fee</strong>.
+The final price of the restore will be the restore fee plus the domain's renewal fee.
 </warning>

 ##### To restore a domain